 Many of the Specialty Drugs covered by the Plan fall under the Prescription Drug Utilization Management program mentioned.
-Specialty medications for long-term therapy must be obtained through Accredo.
+Many of the Specialty medications must be obtained through Accredo.
 You can send your prescription through your normal mail service process or have your physician fax your prescription to Accredo.